 "Two Days We Should Not Worry": a lovely and realistic wedding reading #Ceremony Advice#ceremony#readings March 29 2017 | Catherine Clark bijouxandbits Photo by Wild About You Photography Related Post Hilarious, tear-jerking, and realistic wedding vow ideas from readers We've shared lots of advice for writing vows, but our last huge roundup of vow examples was a long time ago... so we worked with...
 Read more Sometimes a wedding reading should be passionate and loving and remind us of how much we mean to each other.
 But other times you might want to harness a little realism to talk about how you'll approach your life and your marriage together.
 This reading is often read within recovery communities but has a great message for anyone, especially those entering into a marriage.
 Here's a meaningful and realistic wedding reading for your ceremony… "Two Days We Should Not Worry" Author Unknown There are two days in every week about which we should not worry, two days which should be kept free from fear and apprehension.
 One of these days is Yesterday with all its mistakes and cares, its faults and blunders, its aches and pains.
 Yesterday has passed forever beyond our control.
 All the money in the world cannot bring back Yesterday.
 We cannot undo a single act we performed; we cannot erase a single word we said.
 Yesterday is gone forever.
 The other day we should not worry about is Tomorrow with all its possible adversities, its burdens, its large promise and its poor performance; Tomorrow is also beyond our immediate control.
 Tomorrow's sun will rise, either in splendor or behind a mask of clouds, but it will rise.
 Until it does, we have no stake in Tomorrow, for it is yet to be born.
 This leaves only one day, Today.
 Any person can fight the battle of just one day.
 It is when you and I add the burdens of those two awful eternities Yesterday and Tomorrow that we break down.
 It is not the experience of Today that drives a person mad, it is the remorse or bitterness of something which happened Yesterday and the dread of what Tomorrow may bring.
 Let us, therefore, Live but one day at a time.
 At Last: a sweet wedding reading that honors a life lived before finding love Not unlike Etta James' classic love song "At Last," this particular reading narrows down those feelings of having lived life, been beaten by it a time or two, and still… Read More Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS This before and after venue transformation is unbelievable (and DIY!)
 NEXT 5 butt-saving reasons I need my wedding planner Show/Hide comments [ 1 ] Inspired reading!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.